ocatias/AutoMash/README.md

   * Install dependencies ```pip install -r requirements.txt```
   * Next you either need to configure DeepSpeech or IBM Watson.

+### Configure Vosk
+Download the language model into the AutoMash folder ```curl -LO http://alphacephei.com/vosk/models/vosk-model-en-us-0.22.zip``` and unzip it.
+Then open the `config.yaml` file and set `transcription_tool` to `vosk` and `model_path` to the path of the unzipped folder, for example to `vosk-model-en-us-0.22`.

 ### Configure DeepSpeech
 Download the language model into the AutoMash folder ```curl -LO https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.pbmm```.
+Then open the `config.yaml` file and set `transcription_tool` to `deepspeech` and `model_path` to the path of the model, for example to `deepspeech-0.9.3-models.pbmm`.

 ### Configure IBM Watson
 You will need a free account which will allow you to transform 500 minutes of audio into text for free.